-We will use modern ML approaches that are designed for extracting both common and rare behavioral events that may be unique in this complex environment (Graving and Couzin 2020; Luxem et al. 2020).
+Again, we will use state-of-the-art ML approaches that are designed to extract both common and rare behavioral events that may be unique to this complex environment (Graving and Couzin 2020; Luxem et al. 2020).

-Aim 2.3 Quantifying social communication in complex environments
+Aim 2.3 Quantify social communication in complex environments